 - Requests by program participants to review their files must be honoured except where precluded by law (for example, in a child protection matter).
 The file should be reviewed in the presence of program staff.
-There may be some data in the file that is authored by third parties that is being stored temporarily in order to better serve the client. - Requests by any third party, including but not limited to a program participant's attorney, should not be honored without the program participant's informed written consent. - 3.
+There may be some data in the file authored by third parties that is being stored temporarily to better serve the client. - Requests by any third party, including but not limited to a program participant's lawyer, should not be honoured without the program participant's informed written consent. - 3.
 The program participant, or an authorized third party, may make notes about the contents of her file and make a written request for a copy of those portions of the file that are not the work product of the agency.
-That request would be kept in the file to document the request and release of any records should be documented in the file summary form.16 - 4.
-The program participant should be informed that a copy of her file released to any third party may no longer be covered by confidentiality and privacy laws and
+That request would be kept in the file to document the request and release of any records should be documented in the file summary form.16